How Long Can a Dog Go Without Eating?

 How long can a dog go without eating and drinking water?

 Although it is physically possible for a dog to survive several days without food, water is crucial.
 Without drinking water, a dog will die within a couple of days.
 It is possible for a dog to live up to three days without water, but the dog will become extremely dehydrated and reach a critical state by then.
 Always make sure your dog has plenty of water to drink especially in summer.
 If you notice signs of dehydration, take your dog to the vet.

 Now we know how long dogs can go without food, we should know that a healthy dog will want to eat regularly.
 They will need the right nutrition for their specific needs.
 To know how to help you dog recover their appetite, you will need to understand the reason why they are not eating and address it immediately.
 We examine these possible reasons in the next section.

 Why is my dog not eating?

 Your dog may stop eating food for a number of reasons, whether health related or psychological.
-If it continues to refuse food after 2-3 days you must take your dog to the vet to get a proper examination and diagnosis.
-Here are some situations in which a dog may stop eating:
+If they continue to refuse food after 2-3 days you must take your dog to the vet to get a proper examination and diagnosis.
+Here are some common situations in which a dog may stop eating:

-- Dog not eating but drinking water: This may just be a lack of appetite or related to your dog's food preferences.
-Maybe it has become used to eating treats or human food and is doesn't want to eat dog food.
+- Dog not eating but drinking water: this may just be a lack of appetite or related to your dog's food preferences.
+Maybe they have become used to eating treats or human food and they don't want to eat commercial dog food.
+Even the wrong brand of food can be causing them not to eat.
 If this goes on for more than a day, consult a veterinarian.

-- Dog is vomiting or has diarrhea: If your dog refuses food and is vomiting yellow bile or has diarrhea, this could indicate an infection or digestive illness, so take your dog to the vet if it persists for more than an hour.
+- Dog is vomiting or has diarrhea: if your dog refuses food and is vomiting yellow bile or has diarrhea, this could indicate an infection or digestive illness.
+Take your dog to the vet if it persists for more than an hour.